PratyushG434/Nyaya_Sutra/README.md

 # Nyaya-Sutra — Agentic Legal Intelligence Platform

 > **Databricks Native App**
-> Powered by Databricks GPT-5-4 · Agent-Driven Legal Workflows · Dual-Mode Interface
+> Powered by databricks-meta-llama-3-3-70b-instruct · Agent-Driven Legal Workflows · Dual-Mode Interface

 ## 📖 Project Story & Motivation

 Understanding and navigating the complexities of Indian law can be an overwhelming challenge for citizens, while legal professionals often face time-consuming tasks related to legal auditing, tracing citations, and cross-referencing old IPC sections with the new BNS (Bharatiya Nyaya Sanhita).

 **Nyaya-Sutra** was built as a fully-featured, agent-driven legal intelligence platform native to Databricks.
 It employs a dynamic agentic architecture to serve two distinct personas: Advocates and Citizens.
-By leveraging high-performance large language models (databricks-gpt-5-4) combined with a structured IPC-to-BNS mapping agent, the platform delivers deep courtroom-grade legal analysis for professionals while simplifying legal procedures into dynamic, state-aware action checklists for everyday citizens.
+By leveraging high-performance large language models (databricks-meta-llama-3-3-70b-instruct) combined with a structured IPC-to-BNS mapping agent, the platform delivers deep courtroom-grade legal analysis for professionals while simplifying legal procedures into dynamic, state-aware action checklists for everyday citizens.

 ---